autowarefoundation/autoware.universe/common/signal_processing/documentation/ButterworthFilter.md

 #### Discrete Time Transfer Function (Difference Equations)

-The digital filter equivalent of the continuous-time definitions is produced by using the bilinear transformation.
+The digital filter equivalent of the continuous-time definitions is produced by using the bi-linear transformation.
 When creating the discrete-time function of the ButterworthFilter object, its Numerator (Bn) and Denominator (An ) coefficients are stored in a vector of filter order size N.